What 13 Analyst Ratings Have To Say About Essex Property Trust | Benzinga

 In the last 3 months, 13 analysts have offered 12-month price targets for Essex Property Trust.
 The company has an average price target of $324.08 with a high of $351.00 and a low of $281.00.

-This current average has increased by 8.39% from the previous average price target of $299.0.
+This current average represents a 8.39% increase from the previous average price target of $299.0.

 Some analysts publish their predictions for metrics such as growth estimates, earnings, and revenue to provide additional guidance with their ratings.
 When using analyst ratings, it is important to keep in mind that stock and sector analysts are also human and are only offering their opinions to investors.